 In July 1970, two young brothers, Mike and Rick Quam, called a public meeting to discuss bicycling in the Puget Sound region.
 Sons of a trail advocate, the Quam brothers saw the need for a bicycle club that wouldn’t just organize recreational group rides, it would also promote the development of bicycle trails in Washington.
 Thirty people, united by a love of bicycling, attended the first public meeting and together, they grew the club, engaging a membership of 300 people within just two years.

 Two early successes were Chilly Hilly and the Burke-Gilman Trail.
 In the 1970s and 80s, the volunteer-led club went on to create STP and RSVP, two iconic bike events.
 Fueled by excellent leadership and professional staff, in the 1990s and 2000s Cascade experienced rapid growth and expanded into bike education.
 In the 2010s, the organization’s size and stature has continued to grow.
-Today, decades since that first meeting, the Cascade Bicycle Club is a powerhouse in event-producing, bike education and advocacy with more than 8,500 members, 250 volunteers and 24 staff.
+Today, decades since that first meeting, the Cascade Bicycle Club is a powerhouse in event-producing, bike education and advocacy with almost 10,000 members, 700 volunteers, and 25 staff.

 How far we’ve come!